 The finding that Computer Science lecturers who are married apply ICT resources in the teaching of Computer Science in federal universities in South-South Nigeria more than divorce/separated and single lecturers could be explained by the fact that the married lecturers may not be pre-occupied with trying to settle down hence, they may have more time to apply ICT resources in their teaching of Computer Science more than the married and single lecturers.
 This finding contradicts that of Chauhan (2016) who investigated the impact of marital status on the professional attitude of women teachers and found that significant difference existed between married and unmarried women teachers in relation to their professional attitude.
-Chauhan (2016) specifically reported that the unmarried women teachers.
+Chauhan (2016) specifically reported that the unmarried women teachers were found to have favourable professional attitude than married women teachers.
 By implication, this favourable professional attitude might also include their application of ICT resource tools in teaching.